 I’ve also made silly mistakes.
 I forgot things I wanted to cover.
 I once streamed to the wrong account for a second.
 Whoops.
 I’ve lost livestreams midstream.
 Another time I put up a “Starting soon” graphic by mistake while my guest was talking minutes into a show.
 Stuff happens.
 Learn as you go and get better with time.

-On this livestream on AI with Katie King I lost connectivity.
+On a livestream on AI with Katie King I lost connectivity.
 It happens.
 Once we were disconnected and realized we were, we just started a new livestream.
 For the podcast version, I simply edited out the middle part where we lost the connectivity.

 Livestreaming is worth adding to your content strategy from my perspective.
 It helps brands show their authentic selves and reach audiences on many channels.